391 lines

 end of a vector, which will cause a call to <code>panic!</code></span></p>

-<p>Here, were attempting to access the 100th element of our vector (which is at
+<p>Here, we’re attempting to access the 100th element of our vector (which is at

 index 99 because indexing starts at zero), but it has only 3 elements.
 In this